CiscoDevNet/vo-id/README.md

 mkdir vectorizer/data
 python vectorizer/train.py
 ```

----

-## Training a new Voice Embedder

-Work in Progress...

 ### Notes
 1. The tranining runs a classifier on the speakers, yet the speaker_ids are not consistent with how PyTorch handles the classification task: